 I recommend the following recipe:

-9. Hen of the Woods (Grifola species)
+9. Hen of the Woods (Grifola Species)

-You can find hens of the woods in September and November at the base of mature oak trees.
+Hen of the woods mushrooms have a symbiotic relationship with hardwood trees, particularly oaks.
 Once you find one, you should continue returning to that area, as they will likely continue growing there each season.

 These mushrooms smell musky and earthy.
 When cooked, they have a typical earthy mushroom flavor with a hint of pepper.
 The texture is slightly crunchy.

 There are many ways to eat this mushroom.
-You can use fry or sauté them or use them in recipes such as ramen, vegan steak, or pasta.
+You can fry or sauté them or use them in recipes such as ramen, vegan steak, or pasta.

 I recommend the following recipe: